-Use the tabs below to navigate to user reviews and user questions and answers sections.
+Use the tabs below to navigate to user Q&A and other useful sections.

 For those wanting to know if they can port their number over from another provider, CallCentric has a neat Local Number Portability (LNP) tool that will test your existing number to see if your number can be transferred over.
 Extensive footprint for LNP and new DIDs (US50, Canada, Toll-Free, and over 48 international countries).

 Callcentric received it's first review back in January 2008 on WhichVoIP.
 Since then a steady flow of mostly positive reviews have been continuing, leading to an excellent overall average rating and a very high recommended percentage score.

 ...Costs less, does more, sounds better...
 Simple as that...

 I have been using Callcentric for a number of years now on an OBI202.
 I cannot say enough good about them.
 Great quality calls, outbound and inbound.
 Telemarketer block that works.
 Inbound callers, except those I have put in my phone book, must push a number to be connected.
 Computer calls cannot do this, thus they are stopped instantly.
 You will never get another computer/robo call again.
 It is wonderful.

 Fantastic - best documentation I have ever used, very detailed.
 Their service was prompt and on target, porting my phone from the local carrier was easy to do and they kept me informed every step of the way.
 They are far ahead of the competition!

 Low cost and almost always reliable.
 Greetings message quality could be improved.
 I don't need much in terms of phone features.

 Dave (April 3rd 2016) : I installed a Callcentric number on my cellphone and a pc softphone - I needed a US number for family and clients residing in North America - and all I can say is that, on all real life tests - Callcentric comes out with flying colors!
 Great technical service and support, fantastic call quality!